Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 Bail Reduction Hearing

 Lastly, defendants can request the court to reduce the bail amount.
-Known as bail reduction hearing, this involves a legal proceeding in which the defendant’s attorney will argue that the bail set is excessively high considering the crime committed.
+Known as a bail reduction hearing, this involves a legal proceeding in which the defendant’s attorney will argue that the bail set is excessively high considering the crime committed.

 Considerations for Alternative Solutions